 class schedule

-every monday and wednesday
+every wednesday

-18:30 – 20:00 monday
+18:30 – 20:00

 london, uk

-exact location coordinated through whatsapp group chat
+exact location shared in the whatsapp group

 pricing:

-drop-in: £15
+- drop-in: £15

-monthly: £50 (1 class/week)
+- monthly: £50 (1 class per week)

-private sessions available — get in touch to discuss
+- private sessions available – get in touch to discuss

 if cost is an issue, feel free to get in touch. we’ll figure something out